isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 </p>
 <p>Traditional banks and alternative financing platforms have long provided
 liquidity and capital to businesses.</p>
-<p>By tokenizing real-world assets for example through the use of Bills of
+<p>By tokenizing real-world assets for example through the use of bills of
-Lading and warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
+lading, account receivables and warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
 This revolutionizes the investment process, opening up new opportunities in both the supply and demand sides of the market.
 This improves access to working capital financing for exporters/importers and fills the trade finance gap.</p>
 <p></p>
 </li>
 </ol>